ADD CONDITION

 Warnings and Precautions

-In addition, patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these symptoms could signify a serious health issue.
-Furthermore, if a sore mouth does not show improvement within seven days, or if there is ongoing irritation, pain, or redness that persists or worsens, it is essential to contact a healthcare provider for further evaluation and management.
+Patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these symptoms may suggest a serious health issue.
+Additionally, if a sore mouth does not show improvement within seven days, or if there is ongoing irritation, pain, or redness that persists or worsens, it is essential to contact a healthcare provider for further evaluation and management.

 Side Effects

-Common adverse reactions necessitate immediate medical attention if they occur.
-Patients should stop use and consult a doctor if a cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may be signs of a serious condition.
-Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients are advised to seek medical advice.
+Common adverse reactions warranting attention include a persistent cough that lasts more than 1 week, recurs, or is accompanied by fever, rash, or a persistent headache.
+These symptoms should prompt patients to stop use and seek medical advice, as they may signify a serious underlying issue.
+Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients should discontinue use and consult a healthcare professional.

-Before using this medication, patients should consult a doctor if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
+Before using this medication, patients should seek medical advice if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
 These considerations are important to ensure safe and effective use of the product.

 Drug Interactions